bustedbunny/DOTS-Manual/README.md

 `ReadOnly` and `ReadWrite`which makes things more complicated, but allows more jobs to in parallel to each other.*

+### Entity Command Buffer System dependency handling

+In order to use Entity Command Buffer Systems you are supposed to call `SystemAPI.GetSingleton<ECBSystem.Singleton>` which registers dependency on that component type.

+ECB System will then just complete RW dependency on that type, which will ensure all jobs that write to created `EntityCommandBuffer` will be complete, by the time ECB System is trying to read from it.

 ## Sync points

 ### What is the sync point?